 Manufactured items are part of everyday life, yet most students have not been introduced to the high-tech, innovative nature of modern manufacturing.
 Advanced Robotics is the core of the modern manufacturing process.
-This course illuminates the opportunities related to professional careers in manufacturing.
+This course illuminates the opportunities related to professional careers in all fields of engineering.
 At the same time, it teaches students about manufacturing processes, product design, advanced robotics, and automation.